Atlas-of-Kaeon/The-Philosophy-Library-of-Kaeon/README.md

     						affected sentient entities at the time of their destruction.
     					-
 	    			-
-	    				The Duration Priority of Kaeon
+	    				The Duration Principle of Kaeon
 	    			-
 	    				-
     						All other factors held equal, the severity of any given instance of the